raimohanska/harmaja/README.md

 }
 ```

 This component has a reactive property `text` as a prop and it renders the current value into the `value` attribute of the input element.
-Notice that in Harmaja, you can in fact just embed a reactive property into your VDOM!
+Notice that in Harmaja, you can in fact just embed a reactive property into your VDOM.
 As a result the DOM element will be automatically updated when the `text` property changes.
 Note also that this TextInput function is treated like a constructor instead of being called everytime something changes.

 Anyway, we somehow need to pass changes back from this component to the store.
 One way to do it would be to pass a `onChange: string => void` parameter so that the change to this field would be passed to the "global reducer" and state change applied.
 However, you don't generally want to be handling individual strings in your big time reducers do you?
 More likely you'll be using this input component as a part of something larger, like